Adem68/vue-radio-player/README.md

 ## [Demo](https://vue-radio-player.vercel.app/)

-Now Playing only supported on some radios
+### Now Playing only supported on some radios.
+Contributions are welcome 🙏

 ## Project setup
 ```